Unraveling the Future of Spirit AeroSystems Holdings Inc (SPR):

 - 4. GF Value rank: 4/10

-Spirit AeroSystems designs and manufactures aerostructures, particularly fuselages, for commercial and military aircraft.
-The company was spun out of Boeing in 2005, and the firm is the largest independent supplier of aerostructures.
-Boeing and Airbus are the firms and their primary customers, Boeing composes roughly 80% of annual revenue and Airbus composes roughly 15% of revenue.
+Spirit AeroSystems Holdings Inc, with a market cap of $1.94 billion, designs and manufactures aerostructures, particularly fuselages, for commercial and military aircraft.
+The company was spun out of Boeing in 2005, and it is the largest independent supplier of aerostructures.
+Boeing and Airbus are the firm's primary customers, with Boeing composing roughly 80% of annual revenue and Airbus composing roughly 15% of revenue.
 The company is highly exposed to Boeing's 737 program, which generally accounts for about half of the company's revenue.
+However, with sales of $5.39 billion and an operating margin of -7.02%, the company's financial health is a concern.

 Financial Strength Breakdown